sairyy/zshow.nvim/README.md

 # 🧩 zshow.nvim

-A simple plugin for viewing installed plugins for [zpack.nvim](https://github.com/zuqini/zpack.nvim).
+A simple plugin for viewing installed plugins managed by [zpack.nvim](https://github.com/zuqini/zpack.nvim).

+It opens a floating window listing plugins grouped by load status and provides basic interaction for inspecting plugin sources.

 ---